yaredwb/PMT/index.md

 \label{e:fourierslaw}
 $$

 where $$ \mathbf \lambda $$ is the effective thermal conductivity matrix of the porous medium and $$ T $$ is the temperature.
+For isotropic thermal conductivity in a medium, the above equation becomes

+$$
+\mathbf q = -\lambda \nabla T
+$$

-For isotropic thermal conductivity in a medium, the above equation becomes $$\mathbf q = -\lambda \nabla T$$ where $$ \lambda $$ is the effective thermal conductivity coefficient which is a function of the individual thermal conductivities of the constituents of the porous medium and their volume fractions.
+where $$ \lambda $$ is the effective thermal conductivity coefficient which is a function of the individual thermal conductivities of the constituents of the porous medium and their volume fractions.
 Fourier’s law has a similar form both at the microscopic and macroscopic levels, [@coussy2004poromechanics].

 Constitutive Laws
 -----------------